hnosek/NYT-covid-analysis/README.md

-# NYT-covid-analysis
+# NYT Covid Analysis

 Sample project that I completed.
 Interactive shiny application that uses data from the public New York Times Repository.

-Although we are able to update the data through the submodule, the published shiny application has data through June 7, 2021.
+Although we are able to update the data through the submodule in our repository by sourcing the `import.r` script, the published shiny application has data through June 7, 2021.

 Here is the link to the published shiny application: